tagspaces/documentation/docs/perspectives/list.md

 The following information can be found on every row representing a file in this view:

 - **File extension** - A color-coded icon, representing the file type.
-Scroll down to [Color-coded file extensions](#color-coded-file-extensions) to learn more about this feature.
+Visit [color-coded file extensions](/ui/settings/#color-coded-file-extensions) to learn more about this feature.
 - **Folder icon** - On rows representing folders, instead of the file extension, a folder icon is displayed.
 - **Title** - The file's title, which is the filename without the extension or any tag information.
 - **Description** - If the file/folder has a description, it will be displayed here.